Amendments to the Constitution of Ireland: Proposed amendments

+A referendum was planned to be held on 7 June 2024 on ratification of the Agreement on the Unified Patent Court.
+However, in April 2024, the government indicated that it was considering postponing the referendum.

+The following bills have been on the order paper for consideration in the Oireachtas.

 Referendums affecting court decisions

 Rights of defendants and trial rights

 In People (AG) v.
 O'Callaghan (1966), the Supreme Court held that the right to liberty would permit the denial of bail in limited circumstances only, where there was sufficient evidence before the Court that the accused was likely to interfere with the course of justice; specifically, that bail could not be because of the likelihood of the commission of further offences while on bail.
-This decision was overturned by the Sixteenth Amendment in 1996 which inserted Article 40.4.7º, allowing for the refusal of bail by a court to a person charged with a serious offence where it is reasonably considered necessary to prevent the commission of a serious offence by that person.
+This decision was overturned by the Sixteenth Amendment in 1996 which inserted Article 40.4.7°, allowing for the refusal of bail by a court to a person charged with a serious offence where it is reasonably considered necessary to prevent the commission of a serious offence by that person.
 The Amendment was passed by 75% to 25%.

 In Maguire v.
 Ardagh (2002), the Supreme Court held that Oireachtas Inquiries did not have the power to compel witnesses to attend and to make findings against them.
 The Thirtieth Amendment of the Constitution Bill 2011 proposed to allow Oireachtas Inquiries to make findings of fact and to balance the rights of the individual against the public interest; this referendum was defeated by 53% to 47%.